danielchang2002/GMWI2/README.md

 ### Top image

-Top image generated via [OpenAI DALL·E 2](https://openai.com/dall-e-2) using the prompt: "3D render of GPU chip in the form of a poop emoji, digital art"
+The top image was generated via [OpenAI DALL·E 2](https://openai.com/dall-e-2) using the prompt: "3D render of GPU chip in the form of a poop emoji, digital art".
+The image was then widened using the [Runway Infinite Image tool](https://runwayml.com/ai-magic-tools/infinite-image/).